akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-jupyterlab/README.md

-# Linode JupyterLab Deployment One-Click APP
+# Linode JupyterLab Deployment One-Click App

 JupyterLab is a web-based interactive development environment for notebooks, code, and data.
 Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.